-How to Match Your Car Subwoofer and Amplifier
+How to Match a Car Subwoofer and Amplifiers

 So you have decided to come up with a powerful sound system for your car, and you don't know where to start?
 A car sound system comprises a subwoofer (or subwoofers) and an amplifier.

 You may have the best amp and the best subwoofer, but if they aren't compatible, you'll not get the high-quality sound you're looking for.
 One mistake that many people make is that they think, for example, that a 2 ohms amp will work well with a 2 ohms subwoofer, but this isn't always the case.

 You must match these two components according to their specification.
 Before looking at How to Match a Car Subwoofer and Amplifiers, here are some terminologies you need to understand.